by Dave Zeckhausen

 Flip rotor over and install bolts and washers finger tight.
 The concave surface faces downward, making the washers appear as small domes.

-Tighten the bolts with a torque wrench to 72 in/lb (6 lb-ft).
+Tighten the screws with a torque wrench to 72 in/lb (6 lb-ft).
 A torque wrench with the proper range must be used to avoid under or over-tightening the fasteners.
 This is very important!
 Do not use a torque wrench that STARTS at 10 lb-ft and goes higher.
 Torque wrenches are very accurate in the middle of their adjustable range, and very inaccurate at the extremes of their range.

 After final tightening of hardware, rotor assemblies can immediately be installed on the vehicle and bedded in.